maude-v/invasion_risk_EICAT/README.md

 This code was developed in the course of my Master's in Conservation Biology at the University of Bern.

-It was applied to the case of the conservation introduction of the Sihek and resulted in the article titled "Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation".
+It was applied to the case of the conservation introduction of the sihek and resulted in the article titled "Assessing invasion risks using EICAT-based expert elicitation: application to a conservation translocation".

 This repo contains source files for this article and relevant data.